+7. [If the person is in recovery from a mental disorder, including, without limitation, a substance use disorder, provides] Provides to the Board a statement and, if applicable, evidence satisfactory to the Board attesting that:

+(a) The person has experienced the process of recovering from a substance use disorder or other mental disorder and, as a result, is qualified to engage in the practice of providing behavioral healthcare peer recovery support specialist services;

-- 7. If the person is in recovery from a mental disorder, including, without limitation, a substance use disorder, provides to the Board a statement attesting that: - (a) The person remains in active recovery; and - (b) The disorder is stable or in sustained remission; - 8.
-Has not been convicted of, or entered a plea of guilty, guilty but mentally ill or nolo contendere to, a crime involving violence or a sexual offense as that term is defined in NRS 179.245; - 9.
-If the person has been convicted of, or entered a plea of guilty, guilty but mentally ill or nolo contendere to, a crime other than a crime described in subsection 8, has been released from parole, probation or custody for at least 12 months before applying for certification; - 10.
-Provides evidence satisfactory to the Board that the person has experienced the process of recovering from a mental disorder, including, without limitation, a substance use disorder, and as a result is qualified to engage in the practice of providing behavioral healthcare peer recovery support specialist services; - 11.
-Passes the written and oral examinations prescribed by the Board pursuant to NRS 641C.290; - 12.
-Pays the fees required pursuant to NRS 641C.470; and - 13.
-Submits all information required to complete an 26 application for a certificate. - Sec.
+(b) The person remains in active recovery; and

+(b) (c) The disorder is stable or in sustained remission;

+8. Has not been convicted of, or entered a plea of guilty, guilty but mentally ill or nolo contendere to, a crime involving violence or a sexual offense as that term is defined in NRS 179.245;

+9. If the person has been convicted of, or entered a plea of guilty, guilty but mentally ill or nolo contendere to, a crime other than a crime described in subsection 8, has been released from parole, probation or custody for at least 12 months before applying for certification;

+10. [Provides evidence satisfactory to the Board that the person has experienced the process of recovering from a mental disorder, including, without limitation, a substance use disorder, and as a result is qualified to engage in the practice of providing behavioral healthcare peer recovery support specialist services:

+- 11.]
+Passes the written fand oral examinations examination prescribed by the Board pursuant to NRS 641C.290;

+[12.]
+11. Pays the fees required pursuant to NRS 641C.470; and

+[13.]
+12. Submits all information required to complete an application for a certificate.

+Sec.
 7. 1.
 A certificate as a behavioral healthcare peer recovery support specialist is valid for 2 years and may be renewed.
-The Board may waive any requirement for the renewal of a certificate upon good cause shown by the holder of the certificate. - - (a) Under the supervision of a: - (1) Licensed clinical alcohol and drug abuse counselor; - (2) Licensed or certified alcohol and drug abuse counselor; - (3) Psychologist licensed pursuant to chapter 641 of NRS; - (4) Clinical professional counselor licensed pursuant to chapter 641A of NRS; - (5) Marriage and family therapist licensed pursuant to chapter 641A of NRS; or - 43 (6) Social worker licensed pursuant to chapter 641B of NRS.
+The Board may waive any requirement for the renewal of a certificate upon good cause shown by the holder of the certificate.

+2. A behavioral healthcare peer recovery support specialist may engage in the practice of providing behavioral healthcare peer recovery support specialist services only !-

+(a) Under the under supervision: fof a:

+(1) Licensed clinical alcohol and drug abuse counselors

+(2) Licensed or certified alcohol and drug abuse counselor;

+(3) Psychologist licensed pursuant to chapter 641 of NRS;

+(4) Clinical professional counselor licensed pursuant to chapter 641.4 of NRS;

+(5) Marriage and family therapist licensed pursuant to chapter 641A of NRS: or

+(6) Social worker licensed pursuant to chapter 641B of NRS.

-(b) Pursuant to a plan of supervision approved by the Board.
+- (b) Pursuant to a plan of supervision approved by the Board.
 The Board may approve a plan of supervision if: